Whether you're a first-time buyer or a seasoned homeowner, understanding closing costs is crucial for a smooth real estate transaction.

 No ongoing mortgage insurance after closing.

-These are arguably the best mortgages available, so check your eligibility if you have a military service history.
+VA Loans are arguably the best mortgages available, so check your eligibility if you have a military service history.

 VA loans are loans that are guaranteed by the U.S. Department of Veteran Affairs.